8 Alaska Family Vacation Ideas

 ● Alaska Wildlife Conservation Center (AWCC) grizzly tours with moose spotting by Exit Glacier.

-● Spot otters, puffins, whales, porpoises, seals and sea lions by sea.
+● Otters, puffins, whales, porpoises, seals and sea lions visible from the sea.

 Cruise Port: Seward Cruise Ship Terminal.